tytydraco/yessleep/out/The_day_my_daughter_decided_to_kill_her_sister.md

 My name is sara and ive been married with josh for 5 years.
-We have twins, mara and lily, they have only 4 years
+We have twins, mara and lily, they are only 4 years

 Since they were born the doctors said that one of them may experiment some mental problems, but nothing so bad that we would need to look for professional help until they were old enought to see it